maxsspot/copyright-protection/README.md

 # What is it?
-Pretty much this protects your websites content from being stolen.
+This protects your websites content from being stolen.

 # What does it do?
 - Disables printing.